dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Block parameters

-An array of block-parameters items is stored in the file header (with a minimum of one item at index 0) in order to support use cases such as wanting to merge C-DNS files from different sources.
-The block header preamble item then contains an optional index for the block-parameters item that applies for that block; if not present the index defaults to 0.
+An array of block parameters items is stored in the file header (with a minimum of one item at index 0) in order to support use cases such as wanting to merge C-DNS files from different sources.
+The block header preamble item then contains an optional index for the block parameters item that applies for that block; if not present the index defaults to 0.
 Hence, in effect, a global block-parameters item is defined which can then be overridden per block.

 ## Storage parameters

-The block-parameters item includes a storage parameters item - this contains information about the specific data fields stored in the C-DNS file.
+The block parameters item includes a storage parameters item - this contains information about the specific data fields stored in the C-DNS file.